 Generally, when people think of the holiday season, they think of family gatherings filled with laughter, gifts and great food.
-For a couple that has recently decided to split, the holidays may sound dreadful.
-You will have to buy gifts, prepare a dish to bring and share the news with your family.
+For a couple that has recently decided to divorce, the holidays may sound dreadful.
+You will have to buy gifts, prepare a dish to bring, and share the news with your family.

 To stay in good spirits, divorcing couples may want to follow these five tips:

 - Don’t hide your feelings.
 Divorce is a big deal for everyone who goes through it.
 Share your thoughts, feelings and concerns with friends or family members.
 It also may be helpful to speak with a therapist.
 Take whatever steps you need to keep yourself feeling positive.